 Education Doctorate in Executive Leadership (Ed.D.)

-- Structured around working professionals
+- A curriculum structured around working professionals

 - Tuition includes laptop computer and books